milanniiure/Ez-Edit/README.md

 ## About this repository

-This repository contains the code for an image editor named SnapLab.
+This repository contains the code for an image editor named ezEdit.

 ## Requirements